need4swede/wiki-go/data/documents/browsing/home-screen/downloads/document.md

 Use the **Download** action on a movie or series detail page.
 Depending on the available options, you can keep the original file or choose a smaller transcoded quality.
 Episode menus also provide download controls.

+Neptune includes a built-in quality ladder.
+When the upcoming [Neptune Transcoder](/plugins/transcoder) plugin is installed, the server administrator's profiles replace those presets and can control whether original-quality downloads are offered.

 Downloads stay on the device where they were created and respect the active profile's content restrictions.